European banks stop sending money to North Korea - aid groups

 All NGOs, U.N. agencies and embassies in Pyongyang have to use the Foreign Trade Bank, aid workers and other officials have said.

-One EU source said there were indications some European embassies in Pyongyang were having similar difficulties with transferring funds.
-A representative for U.N. agencies in Pyongyang did not have any immediate comment.

 U.S. officials have urged the European Union to put sanctions on the bank.
-EU diplomats have discussed the issue but are worried about the impact.
+EU diplomats have discussed the issue but are worried about the impact on European aid groups, which form a significant segment of the humanitarian community in Pyongyang.

 "We are concerned regarding possible unintended effects of certain sanctions such as the designation of the FTB, in particular with regard to humanitarian assistance, and we are looking into possible means to overcome the unintended effects," said a spokeswoman for EU foreign policy chief Catherine Ashton.